CortexIntelligentAutomation/docs/content/en/docs/2024.7/Guides/upgrade-observability/cloud/try-it-out.md

 ---
 title: "Try it out"
 linkTitle: "Try it out"
-description: "Information about trying out the observability platform after upgrade."
+description: "Information about trying out the Observability platform after upgrade."
-weight: 5
+weight: 3
 ---

+# {{% param title %}}

+## Test upgraded Observability platform

 Navigate to https://v-demoaux1.demo.wearecortex.com:3000 and login with the Grafana Administrator credentials.
 Under Starred Dashboards, click on the Flow Execution Requests dashboard